AgentMC/Sao20/Translate/En/Part3.md

 Tilting her head a little, Ronye grasped Kirito's left hand and Tiese's took the right one.
 From the other side, Asuna took their hands and gave a slight nod, and four people formed a small circle.

 Immediately afterwards, the green light blinked in the center of the circle continuously and the intense wind bounced the grass radially under their legs.
-Unexpectedly, Ronye's body suddenly raised with the poser of wind pressure coming directly from below.
+Suddenly, Ronye's body was gently raised with the power of wind pressure coming directly from below.

 "Wa!
 Wa-wa-wa-wa-wa..!"